rcdraft/HotCalloutsV/README.md

   A prisoner has been found in street along with other person.
 Pull them over, arrest all of them.

-### Callouts with Unresolvable Issued and Cannot Be Played

-- Lack of Document

-  - Uninsured Vehicle

-    A vehicle has been found uninsured.
-Go and pull over, make him a ticket.

-  - Unregistered Vehicle

-    A vehicle has been found without Registration.
-Go and pull over, make him a ticket.

-  *Reason of Cannot Be Played:* continuously reporting uncatchable `NullReferenceException` on `OnCalloutAccepted` method.

-  *Request Contribution*: need some assistance to locate and resolve the uncatchable `NullReferenceException` - go to `NullReference.md` to gather information I have found.

 ### Callouts currently WIP

 * Visitors of Diamond Casino Resort causing trouble